Aspirin

 If you have dentures (false teeth), take them out before you apply the mouth gel.
 Then wait at least 30 minutes after applying the gel before putting your dentures back in your mouth.

-Taking 1 or 2 extra tablets by accident is unlikely to be harmful.
+Taking or using 1 or 2 extra tablets or suppositories is unlikely to be harmful.

 The amount of aspirin that can lead to overdose varies from person to person.

-You take more than the daily limit of 12 tablets in 24 hours and experience side effects such as:
+You take more than the daily limit of 12 tablets in 24 hours and get side effects such as:

 • feeling sick (nausea)